rwu13795/project-angular-spring-boot-investing-simulator-SERVER/README.md

-# An investing simulator web app built with Angular and Spring Boot
+# A trading platform simulator built with Angular and Spring Boot

 ## live-demo: https://www.trading-simulator.live/